tunabrain/gpu-fluid/README.md

 This project implements a 2D fluid solver completely on the GPU using OpenGL 4.3.

-The solver features vorticity confinement, fluid implicit particle, 3rd order Runge-Kutta advection, a conjugate gradient solver with incomplete Poisson preconditioner, and a heat diffusion/buoyancy model.
+The solver features a marker-and-cell grid, vorticity confinement, fluid implicit particle, 3rd order Runge-Kutta advection, a conjugate gradient solver with incomplete Poisson preconditioner, and a heat diffusion/buoyancy model.

 Compilation
 -----------